Research

 Know Your Agent

-When agents handle real money, trust can’t be assumed.
+When agents handle real money and sensitive data, trust can’t be assumed.

 Prove your agent.